artefactual/archivematica-docs/user-manual/access/access.rst

 Digital objects uploaded to AtoM are added as children of the target description and are, by default, given the level of description of ``item``.
-You can assign other levels of description by sending your transfer to backlog and :ref:`adding AtoM levels of description <adding-atom-lod>` on the Appraisal tab.
+You can assign other levels of description by preparing your transfer structure before processing or by managing description levels directly in AtoM.

-It is possible to arrange your transfer to create a hierarchy that AtoM will recognize by :ref:`using the arrangement feature on Appraisal tab
-<arrangement-drag-drop>`.

 You can also :ref:`add descriptive metadata <add-metadata>` to your transfer using either the metadata form or the metadata CSV file.
 This descriptive